godgnidoc/alioth-language-support/README.md

 - semantic check

-  this require you to have the Alioth compiler installed
+  this require you to have the Alioth compiler installed.

 ## Requirements